 3. Love May Decrease Serotonin.
 Many studies currently suggest that someone in love may show decreased levels of serotonin.
-As a symptom, this mimics some behaviors involved in Obsessive Compulsive Disorder, most especially the obsessive need to think about the person.
 Taken to an unhealthy level with a person who has other addictive traits, the loss of serotonin may not be entirely positive.
 It is a common side effect for those who report to being in a new or serious relationship.

 4. Oxytocin Is Released.
 The first three chemicals mentioned can be released at any time during the initial phase of an attraction.
 Oxytocin, however, is associated with a deeper level of caring and commitment.
 You may have heard of oxytocin being released when you hug or snuggle someone.
 This hormone is also released during childbirth, breastfeeding, and during orgasm.
 If you consider these activities together, you’ll notice that each is intended to bring the people involved together or help in bonding.
 Breastfeeding is when the mother and child develop their deeper attachment.
 Sex often helps relationships bond in a deeper and more lasting way.
 In a relationship, oxytocin is released to help your natural bonding process.
 The hormone promotes feelings of contentment and security.